Casevac vs. Medevac: What Are the Differences?

 • Loss of blood

-While a casevac and medevac are both focused on transporting patients, they offer different benefits for various situations.
-The main differences between the evacuation methods include:
+While a casevac and medevac both focus on transporting patients, they offer different benefits for various situations.
+Their main differences include:

 • Reason for transport: Casevac transport is mainly for those injured on the battlefield or within a fighting zone, while a medevac accommodates a broader scope of patients.